top of page

 Konavle Wine Region: Elegance and Authenticity

-The Konavle region is the closest wine-growing area to Dubrovnik and the historic home of the Malvasija Dubrovačka grape.
+The Konavle Region is the closest wine-growing area to Dubrovnik and the historic home of the Malvasija Dubrovačka grape.

 Located at the southernmost tip of Croatia, it lies just about 30 minutes from the city.
 Although the Konavle Valley forms the agricultural heart of the region, vineyards are not limited to the valley floor.
 They also appear on surrounding hillsides and in smaller micro-locations with different soil compositions and exposures, creating a surprising diversity of wine styles.